Indian pugilist Faizan Anwar to fight for WBA Asia Middle East title - www.lokmattimes.com

 Indian pugilist Faizan Anwar to fight for WBA Asia Middle East title

-Bengaluru, May 16 Professional boxing, The Super Fighter Series, makes a thrilling return to India this Sunday at ...
+Bengaluru (Karnataka) [India], May 16 : Professional boxing, The Super Fighter Series, makes a thrilling return to India this ...

-Bengaluru, May 16 Professional boxing, The Super Fighter Series, makes a thrilling return to India this Sunday at the iconic Sunburn Union, Bengaluru, featuring the WBA Asia Middle East title fight in the super lightweight division between Indian star Faizan Anwar and Ghana’s Kpakpo Allotey.
+Bengaluru (Karnataka) [India], May 16 : Professional boxing, The Super Fighter Series, makes a thrilling return to India this Sunday at the iconic Sunburn Union, Bengaluru, featuring the WBA Asia Middle East title fight in the super lightweight division between Indian star Faizan Anwar and Ghana's Kpakpo Allotey.

-The 24-year-old Faizan, who hails from Kolkata, is 19-0-0 in professional boxing and has an unbeaten streak of 19 wins.
-His last fight was in November 2024, which was a win by unanimous decision against Tom Summerbell.

-Organised by Grassroot Boxing and Crown Boxing Promotions, this third edition follows successful rounds in Bengaluru (Nov 2024) and Bangkok (Feb 2025).
+Organised by Grassroot Boxing and Crown Boxing Promotions, this third edition follows successful rounds in Bengaluru (November 2024) and Bangkok (February 2025).
 The fight night will feature 10 action-packed bouts, including four international matchups and two WBA Asia Middle East title clashes.
-For the first time in India, the super-fighter bouts bring a fusion of world-class professional boxing to high-energy pub culture, live at Bengaluru’s legendary Sunburn Union.
+For the first time in India, the super fighter bouts bring a fusion of world class professional boxing to high-energy pub culture, live at Bengaluru's legendary Sunburn Union.

-The co-main event will see Ukraine’s Danylo Honcharuk take on Ruslan Kamilov of Dagestan, while the women's bout between Belarusian sensation Aleksandra Sitnikova and India’s Rani Devi promises to be a fan favourite, according to information provided by the organisers.
+The co-main event will see Ukraine's Danylo Honcharuk take on Ruslan Kamilov of Dagestan, while the women's bout between Belarusian sensation Aleksandra Sitnikova and India's Rani Devi promises to be a fan favourite.

 Payam Honari, Founder of Crown Boxing Promotions, added, "India is fast becoming a powerhouse for professional boxing.
 With Super Fighter Series, we're building a platform that nurtures champions and unites cultures through sport."